riconaranjo/iOS-Curriculum/Workshop 1/Workshop 1.md

 `// todo: add run playground buttons image`

-You should see the result on the right side of the code editor.
-Congrats you have now written your first line of Swift code!
+You should see the result on the right side of the code editor. and at the bottom in the console panel.

+_Congrats you have now written your first line of Swift code!_

 ## Datatypes